- News Entirely internal: India expresses reservation as EU lawmakers move Anti-CAA resolutions

 The world belongs to the ones who believe in the nature of friendship and share the same amongst each other.
 "Vasudhaiva Kutumbakam" or "the world is one family" is the way to realise we are all the same and we are one big family, involving every form of living being under one shed.
 Friendship is the most common form of connection between us and we know if not for friendship, we would have been divided from the start.

-Friendship Day is celebrated across the globe for a lot of reasons combined to form one single value, that we are all alike and we have each other's back in the time of need.
+Every year, friendship day falls on August 4 and is celebrated across the globe for a lot of reasons combined to form one single value, that we are all alike and we have each other's back in the time of need.

 What Is Friendship Day?